Air changes per hour: Air changes per hour

+For a given room or building size and number of air changes per hour, the volumetric flow requirement is usually specified in cubic meters per hour when using metric units.

 Ventilation rates

 Ventilation rates are often expressed as a volume rate per person (CFM per person, L/s per person).
 The conversion between air changes per hour and ventilation rate per person is as follows: